 Annual eye exams are vital to maintaining your vision and overall health.
 The Vision Center offers the optomap® as an important part of our eye exams.
 The optomap produces an image that is unique and provides our doctors with a high-resolution 200° image in order to ascertain the health of your retina.
 This is much wider than a traditional 45° image.
 Many eye problems can develop without you knowing, in fact, you may not even notice any change in your sight – fortunately, diseases or damage such as macular degeneration, glaucoma, retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.

 The inclusion of optomap as part of a comprehensive eye exam provides:

-The Optomap® Retinal Exam is fast, easy, and comfortable for all ages.
-To have the exam, you simply look into the device one eye at a time and you will see a comfortable flash of light to let you know the image of your retina has been taken.
-The Optomap® image is shown immediately on a computer screen so we can review it with you.
+The optomap is fast, easy, and comfortable for anyone.
+The entire image process consists of you looking into the device one eye at a time.
+The optomap images are shown immediately on a computer screen so we can review it with you.

 What is an OCT scan?

 Optical Coherence Tomography (OCT) is a new imaging technique that provides unprecedented high resolution and cross-sectional images of the eye.
 The OCT scan allows microstructures of the eye to be imaged and shows different colour-coded layers of the retina.
 It is particularly useful in the diagnosis and management of eye conditions such as age-related macular degeneration, diabetic macular oedema, macular hole, epiretinal membrane, vitreo-macular traction syndrome and glaucoma.
 It has also become a gold standard in monitoring the efficacy of intravitreal anti-VEGF injections (Avastin or Lucentis) for age-related macular degeneration and tailoring treatment regime.